Sammyjo20/Sammyjo20/README.md

 You can learn more about Lasso on the official website: [getlasso.dev](https://getlasso.dev)

 ### About Me
-💬 Ask me about Country Music, my current favourite artists are Kip Moore, Luke Combs, Zac Brown Band, and Miranda Lambert
+💬 Ask me about...
+Country Music.
+My current favourite artists are Kip Moore, Luke Combs, Zac Brown Band, and Miranda Lambert

 ⚡ Fun fact: I setup an internet radio station when I was 13 years old, which sparked my interest in Web Development!